cjus/node-neo4j-presentation/presentation/teleprompt.md

 > Accessing Neo4j from JavaScript

-^ Neo4j has an HTTP restful API _that_ makes it possible _for_ remote clients to connect to it.
+^ Neo4j has an HTTP restful API :that: makes it possible :for: remote clients to connect to it.

 You can find a number of libraries on NPM which essential act as wrappers for [Neo's restful endpoints].